Healing Starts Here

 Online Therapy for PTSD and Trauma

 Living with Post-Traumatic Stress Disorder (PTSD) or unresolved trauma can feel like being stuck in survival mode.
-Flashbacks, anxiety, poor sleep, or sudden fear responses can make everyday life feel unsafe.
-At Wyke Therapy, we provide calm, evidence-based online therapy for PTSD and trauma, helping you process what happened and start rebuilding a sense of peace.
+Flashbacks, anxiety, poor sleep, sudden fear responses, or feeling constantly on edge can make everyday life feel unsafe.

-Understanding PTSD
+Understanding PTSD and Trauma

 How Therapy Can Help